Student Life and Support Services

 Rivier University requires all full-time undergraduate students to have some form of health insurance.
 Several options exist:

 - Stay on Parent’s Plan - Full-time students may be eligible to remain on their parent’s plan.
-Since parents are handling the bills, staying on the parent’s plan could be easier but this option could also be more expensive than other coverage options.
+If parents are handling the bills staying on the parent’s plan could be easier, but this option could also be more expensive than other coverage options.

-- Student Health Plan - These plans are for full-time students typically between 17-29 years old.
+- Student Health Plan - These plans, found online, are for full-time students typically between 17-29 years old.
 The major advantage with this plan is that the coverage will allow the student to travel throughout the US.
 However, it may require the student to pay a premium in a single lump-sum amount and it is not available in every state.

 Student Health Records

 All students must obtain a parking permit for their vehicle(s) in order to park on campus.
 Vehicles that are borrowed or rented must also be registered by obtaining a temporary parking permit.
 Failure to comply with current published guidelines may result with the issuance of a parking citation and/or the loss of the privilege to park a vehicle on campus.
 Parking permits expire each year on August 31st.
-Parking permits are available from the Public Safety Office, Room 204 or the Director of Public Safety’s Office, Room 205, located in the Dion Center.
+Parking permits are available Monday through Friday from 9 a.m. to 5 p.m. in the Public Safety Office, located in room 204 of the Dion Center.

-The bookstore is your one-stop destination for Rivier merchandise, school supplies, residence hall supplies, graduation gear and of course textbooks.
-Shop for anything in our store online 24/7 at https://www.bkstr.com/rivierstore/home/en.
+The bookstore is a one-stop destination for Rivier merchandise, school supplies, residence hall supplies, graduation gear and of course textbooks.
+Shop online at https://www.bkstr.com/rivierstore/home/en.
 The website also has updated bookstore news and store hours.
-Acceptable forms of payment in store are cash, credit cards, checks, campus cards (not flex cash), gift cards and financial aid in the store and online we accept credit cards, campus cards, and gift cards.
+Acceptable forms of payment in store are cash, credit cards, checks, campus cards (not flex cash), gift cards and financial aid in the store.
+Online purchases can be made by credit cards, campus cards, and gift cards.